Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Konacha tea leaves on a wooden spoon on an isolated white background.

-Origin and Production: Konacha green tea is made from the same tea leaves as high-quality sencha, but it is composed of the smaller broken tea leaves, buds, and tea dust that result from the sorting process.
+Konacha is also called โ€œpowdered teaโ€ or โ€œdust teaโ€ due to its fine, powdery consistency as the photo shows.
+Konacha is made from the same tea leaves as high-quality sencha, but it is made from the smaller broken tea leaves, buds, and tea dust that result from the sorting process.
+So, I guess you could say it is made from the leftover parts.

 Kukicha